Medicare in Maine

 What is Medicare Advantage?

-30% of Medicare beneficiaries in Maine were enrolled in private Medicare Advantage plans in 2018, but that had grown to nearly 53% as of late 2022.
-The remaining 47% of Maine’s Medicare beneficiaries had opted instead for coverage under Original Medicare.
-Nationwide, about 46% of all Medicare beneficiaries were enrolled in private Medicare Advantage plans as of 2022, but Maine was among several states where Advantage enrollment had surpassed Original Medicare enrollment by that point.
+30% of Medicare beneficiaries in Maine were enrolled in private Medicare Advantage plans in 2018, but that had grown to nearly 58% as of August 2024.1 The remaining 42% of Maine’s Medicare beneficiaries had opted instead for coverage under Original Medicare.1 Nationwide, about 50% of all Medicare beneficiaries were enrolled in private Medicare Advantage plans as of mid-2024.4

 The availability of Medicare Advantage plans varies from one county to another.
-Across Maine’s 16 counties, Medicare Advantage availability in 2023 ranges from 31 plans in Washington County, to 37 plans in Oxford and Kennebec counties.
+Across Maine’s 16 counties, Medicare Advantage availability in 2024 ranges from 1 plans to 53 plans.5

 Medicare beneficiaries can switch from Medicare Advantage enrollment to Original Medicare or vice versa, each year during the annual election period in the fall (October 15 through December 7).
 There is also a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.